 Simply compare the original R-rated Robocop (1987) with it’s PG-13 remake (2014), or the R-rated Total Recall (1990) with its PG-13 remake (2012), or the PG-13 Red Dawn (1984) with its PG (fucking)-13 remake (2012).
 They’re not the same!
 The originals are truly violent, while the remakes aren’t at all.

 Action films, or any films that feature explicit violence for that matter, are suffering just as much as films that depend on sexuality or language, but I would argue that the censorship of cinematic violence actually matters from an artistic standpoint.
 If you wanna watch people fuck on film, go watch a porno; if you wanna watch a crime drama or action film, stop taking away the actions on which they’re built.

-Moreover, at the end of the day, explicit violence simply makes for better movies.
-I guaran-fucking-tee you films like The Winter Soldier, Guardians of the Galaxy (2014), The Wolverine (2013), The Dark Knight (2008), and Edge of Tomorrow (2014) would have been that much better had they been able to operate with full, creative freedom and not worry about any age-specific ratings or audience demographics.
+At the end of the day, explicit violence simply makes for better movies.
+I guaran-fucking-tee you films like The Winter Soldier, Guardians of the Galaxy (2014), The Wolverine (2013), The Dark Knight (2008), and Edge of Tomorrow (2014) would have been that much better had they been able to operate with full, creative freedom and not worry about age-specific ratings or audience demographics.
 Generally speaking, trying to make a movie that appeals to absolutely everyone possible won’t work unless you keep all the elements subdued, and that requires watering down your material.
-Trying to get that magical PG-13/for-all-ages rating almost always means sacrificing some sort of artistic integrity and cinematic weight.
-To try to tell an adult tale, sometimes PG-13 just isn’t enough, you need to go R!
-If that’s not a decisive argument for maturity in film appreciation, analysis, and production, I don’t know what is…
+Trying to get that magical “for-all-ages” rating most always means sacrificing some sort of artistic integrity and cinematic weight.
+To try to tell an adult tale, “… sometimes PG-13 just isn’t enough, you need to go R!”

 In Conclusion: Let’s All Grow Up, Shall We?